agda/agda-language-server/BUILDING_WASM.md

-# How to build on WASM
+# How to build for WASM

 1. Setup a working ghc (tested with v9.10) with WASM backend and wasm32-wasi-cabal.
 2. `cd` into `wasm-submodules/network` and run `autoreconf -i`.